 This board meets to discuss the operations and effectiveness of Innis College services and facilities and services - 2 Sussex Avenue and 111 St. George Street.
-For example, the board discusses space use, building refurbishments, IT and audio-visual updates, ancillary services (e.g., Innis Café), and it forms the Residence Committee.
-Find full
+For example, the board discusses space use, building refurbishments, IT and audio-visual updates, and ancillary services; and it forms the Residence Committee.
+Find full board and Residence Committee descriptions on pages 7 and 8 of the ICC Constitution & Bylaws.